 - “0.51 to 3.0 μIU/mL for the L-T4 period”

-Their range was too high on the high end, given that 85% of the untreated healthy population has a TSH lower than 2.5 uIU/mL (Hamilton et al, 2008).
+Their upper limit of their target TSH range was too high for optimization, given that 85% of the untreated healthy population has a TSH lower than 2.5 uIU/mL (Hamilton et al, 2008), and patients on LT4 therapy have higher rates of depression with a TSH over 2.5 (Talaei et al, 2017).

-Their range was also too high on the low end, given that patients with little to no thyroid tissue often require TSH levels below population reference range to achieve markers of tissue euthyroidism:
+Their lower limit of their target TSH range was too high for optimization, given that patients with little to no thyroid tissue often require TSH levels below population reference range to achieve markers of tissue euthyroidism:

 - Biomarkers such as heart rate, body weight, bone turnover, etc. (Ito et al, 2017)